blackchip-org/lfs-rpm/README.md

 - lfs-12.2-root-img
 - lfs-12.2-vmlinuz

-This also copies over a VM configuration file to */etc/libvirt/qemu*.
-Start `virt-manager` and select the LFS VM from the menu.
+Now create a virtual machine using the following steps:

+- Start virt-manager
+- Select File -> New Virtual Machine
+- Select "Import existing disk image"
+- For "Provide the existing storage path" and select "lfs-12.2-root.img"
+- For "Choose the operating system your are installing", select "Generic Linux 2022"
+- Click on "Forward"
+- Adjust memory and CPUs as needed and click on "Forward"
+- For "Name", put in "LFS" or any name that you like
+- Click on "Customize configuration before install"
+- Click on "Finish"
+- On the left sidebar, select "Boot Options" and then open "Direct kernel boot"
+- Click on "Enable direct kernel boot"
+- For "Kernel path" select "lfs-12.2-vmlinuz"
+- Leave "Initrd path" blank
+- For "Kernel args" enter in "root=/dev/vda rw"
+- Click on "Apply"
+- On the left sidebar, select "Video Virtio"
+- Change Model from "Virtio" to "VGA"
+- Click on "Apply"
+- In the top left-hand corner, select "Begin Installation"

 The operating system should now boot.
 Login with user "lfs", password "lfs".
 The root password is also "lfs".
 Verify network connectivity with "ping 8.8.8.8"

 ## Build Process